History Unbound Festival Wrap Up - a feast of historical fiction

 Identity & Diaspora: Tracing Multicultural Identity

-Angelo Loukakis (The Memory of Tides), Nadia Mahjouri (Half Truth) and Jelena Curic (Sing to Me) are descendants of migrants arriving post WW2 onwards to Australia.
-Renee Otmar explores with these authors the importance of family history as inspiration for charting the diaspora and integration of migrants into their adopted homeland.
-Have perceptions of multi-cultural stories changed over the decades?
-Have stereotypes successfully been challenged?
-And is a search for identity always the essence of these novels?
+In this session, Renee Otmar explored with Angelo Loukakis (The Memory of Tides), Nadia Mahjouri (Half Truth) and Jelena Curic (Sing to Me) the importance of family history as inspiration for charting the diaspora and integration of migrants into their adopted homeland.
+Is a search for identity always the essence of these novels?

-'Young Adult' fiction is a label beloved of booksellers and publishers but what does the term exactly mean?
-And should an arbitrary definition exist when books featuring teenager protagonists can appeal to readers of all ages?
-Sophie Masson, author of over 80 novels, discusses whether there are any differences in writing historical novels for children, teenagers and adults with Lauren Keenan and Rebecca Lim, two other authors who have successfully written for various age groups.
+The ‘On the Cusp’:panel saw Sophie Masson, author of over 80 novels, discuss whether there were any differences in writing historical novels for children, teenagers and adults with Lauren Keenan and Rebecca Lim, two other authors who have successfully written for various age groups.

-Our signature event is the First Pages Pitch Contest with $250 prize money on offer.
+Our signature event at every festival is the First Pages Pitch Contest with $250 prize money on offer.
 ‘First pages’ from aspiring authors were read by a narrator, Lucy Watson, to industry experts who provided a critique of chosen submissions.
-The session assists other attendees to learn what attracts the attention of agents and publishers when seeking new historical fiction.
+The session assisted other attendees to understand what attracts the attention of agents and publishers when seeking new historical fiction.
 Our judges were Cassandra di Bello (Allen & Unwin), literary agent Rochelle Fernandez (Alex Adsett Literary) and Sophie Masson (Eagle Books).

 Lucy Watson (narrator) reading to judges (from left) Rochelle Fernandez, Cass di Bello and Sophie Masson.